California Dreams

 California Dreams is an American teen sitcom that aired on NBC.
 It was part of the network's Saturday morning block, TNBC, premiering on September 12, 1992.
-Created by writers Brett Dewey and Ronald B. Solomon, and executive produced by Peter Engel, all known for their work on Saved by the Bell, the series centers on the friendships of a group of teenagers (shifting toward a multi-ethnic makeup beginning with the show's second season) who form the fictional titular band.
+Created by writers Brett Dewey and Ronald B. Solomon, and executive produced by Peter Engel, all known for their work on Saved by the Bell, the series centers on the friendships of a group of teenagers who form the fictional titular band.
 The series ran five seasons, airing its final episode on December 14, 1996.
 The series featured 40 original songs performed by the band throughout the show's run, primarily written by Steve Tyrell.